-AN1197

-Using a Hardware Module to Interface 8051 MCUs with SPI Serial EEPROMs

-Author: Alexandru Valeanu Microchip Technology Inc.

-INTRODUCTION

-The 25XXX series serial EEPROMs from Microchip Technology support a half-duplex protocol that functions on a master-slave paradigm that is ideally suited to data stream applications.
-The bus is controlled by the microcontroller (master), which accesses the 25XXX serial EEPROM (slave) via a simple Serial Peripheral Interface (SPI) compatible serial bus.
-Bus signals required are a clock input (SCK) plus separate data in (SI) and data out (SO) lines.
-Access to the 25XXX serial EEPROM is controlled through a Chip Select (CS) input.
+The 25XXX series serial EEPROMs from Microchip Technology support a half-duplex SPI protocol.
+The bus is controlled by the microcontroller (master), which accesses the 25XXX serial EEPROM (slave).
+The bus signals required consist of a clock input (SCK) plus separate data in (SI) and data out (SO) lines.
+Access to the 25XXX serial EEPROM is controlled through a Chip Select ($\overline{\text{CS}}$) input.
 Maximum clock frequencies range from 3 MHz to 20 MHz.

-Communication to the 25XXX serial EEPROM can be paused via the hold pin (HOLD) if the clock line is shared with other peripherals on the SPI bus.
-While the EEPROM is paused, transitions on its inputs are ignored, with the exception of \overline{CS} , allowing the MCU to service higher priority interrupts.
-After releasing the HOLD pin, operations resume from the point when the hold was asserted.
+Communication to the 25XXX serial EEPROM can be paused via the hold pin ($\overline{\text{HOLD}}$).
+While the EEPROM is paused, transitions on its inputs are ignored, except for the $\overline{\text{CS}}$, allowing the MCU to service higher priority interrupts.
+After releasing the $\overline{\text{HOLD}}$ pin, the operations resume from the point when the hold was asserted.

 The main features of the 25XXX serial EEPROMs are:

-- SPI-compatible serial interface bus
+- · SPI-compatible serial interface bus

-- EEPROM densities from 128 bits to 512 Kbits
+- EEPROM densities range from 1 Kbits to 1 Mbits

 - Bus speed from 3 MHz to 20 MHz

 - Voltage range from 1.8V to 5.5V

-- Low power operation
+- · Low-power operation

 - Temperature range from -40°C to +125°C

 - Over 1,000,000 erase/write cycles

 - · Built-in write protection

 This application note is part of a series that provide source code to help users implement the protocol with minimal effort.

-Figure 1 is the hardware schematic depicting the interface between the Microchip 25XXX series serial EEPROMs and NXP's P89LPC952 8051-based MCU.
-The schematic shows the connections necessary between the MCU and the serial EEPROM as tested.
-The software was written assuming these connections.
-The WP and HOLD pins are tied to Vcc through resistors, because the write-protect and hold features are not used in the examples provided.
+Figure 1 is the hardware schematic depicting the interface between Microchip's 25XXX series serial EEPROMs and the MSP430F1232 MCU from Texas Instruments.
+The schematic shows the necessary connections between the MCU and the serial EEPROM.
+The WP and HOLD pins are tied to Vcc through a resistor, as they are not used in the examples provided.

+FIGURE 1: CIRCUIT FOR MSP430XXXX AND 25XXX SERIAL EEPROM